Frijol/climate-change/GLOSSARY.md

 ## LNG
 liquid natural gas

+## load following
+moderation of generator electricity production to match energy load, or demand

 ## loop flow
 the fact that power flows over all available paths between supply and load, despite specifications in a given power transfer contract [Graves, 1-3][Graves]